-Physical hazards at workplace are types of hazards that can accidentally harm a worker.
+Physical hazards at the workplace are types of hazards that can accidentally harm a worker.

-In other words, we can define it as, Factors at a working environment that harm workers without necessarily touching.
+In other words, we can define it as, Factors in a working environment that harm workers without necessarily touching.

 In this article, we will discuss different types in detail.
-We will also discuss how to avoid these types of hazards at the workplace.
+We will also discuss how to avoid these types of hazards in workplace.

 why is physical hazard dangerous?

-Physical hazard is dangerous because it can cause losses, pain, injuries and death.
+A physical hazard is dangerous because it can cause losses, pain, injuries, or death.
 It is also costly to the organization.

 Say we have a worker in a big organization who is working under stress, he is a driver of a bus.

-The driver task is clear and easy, at the morning and afternoon he drives 25 workers from and to the working site.
+The driver’s task is clear and easy, at the morning and afternoon he drives 25 workers from and to the working site.
 Easy and clear task! isn’t it?

-If he, and the organization of course, is lucky the bus wouldn’t crash and no body will get hurt.
-Do you think the workers energy will be as normal this day?
+If he, and the organization, of course, is lucky the bus wouldn’t crash and nobody will get hurt.
+Do you think the worker’s energy will be as normal this day?
 Probably no!
-There output will be lower than a normal day.
+Their output will be lower than on a normal day.

 In the worst case, if Jimmy still working under stress, he may this time involve in a bigger accident! the bus would crash and the workers would get hurt and even die.

-This short story happens. doesn’t it?.
-We can see clearly how dangerous is physical hazard.
+This short story happens. doesn’t it?
+We can see clearly how dangerous is a physical hazard.

-If physical hazard can cause losses in both lives and assets in a clear easy task, you can imagine what may happen if Jimmy, the driver, isn’t a driver of a bus, but a driver of a heavy equipment like a crane, or even if he is an operator of a big machine or an electrician.
+If a physical hazard can cause losses in both lives and assets in a clear easy task, you can imagine what may happen if Jimmy, the driver, isn’t a driver of a bus, but a driver of heavy equipment like a crane, or even if he is an operator of a big machine, or is an electrician.

-Yep, physical hazard is dangerous and can lead to disasters bigger than we can imagine.
+Yep, a physical hazard is dangerous and can lead to disasters bigger than we can imagine.

 where does physical hazard come from?

-Physical hazard come from a variety of sources depending on the type of the hazard.
+Physical hazards come from a variety of sources depending on the type of hazard.

-Physical hazard is exist in almost all workplaces.
+A physical hazard exists in almost all workplaces.

-- Electrical hazard almost exist at all workplaces even at office.
-It comes basically from the need of electrical energy to run machines and devices.
-Electrical panels and power cables are common shape of electrical hazard.
+- Electrical hazards almost exist at all workplaces even in offices.
+It comes basically from the need for electrical energy to run machines and devices.
+Electrical panels and power cables are the common shapes of electrical hazards.

-- Noise physical hazard comes from machines and trucks, that are a must at factories, construction sites and some workplaces.
+- Noise physical hazard comes from machines and trucks, which are a must at factories, construction sites, and some other workplaces.

-- Height hazard comes from tasks that require the worker to implement on height, like repairing street lighting poles.
+- Height hazard comes from tasks that require the worker to work at height, like repairing street lighting poles.
 We can’t fix it on the ground level.

-- Temperature hazard comes from the weather conditions that we can’t control, or comes from a source at the workplace itself like iron and steel mills where furnaces produces high temperature all the time.
+- Temperature hazard comes from weather conditions that we can’t control or comes from a source at the workplace itself like iron and steel mills where furnaces produce high temperature all the time.

 - Radiation hazard comes from radioactive sources that come out of underground oil and other sources.
-In my work, Oil company, radiation do exist at oil processing areas.
+In my work, at an Oil company, radiation does exist in oil processing areas.
 Workers are subjected to it for long periods.
-Of course they have working hours and limits to reduces the radiation on their bodies.
+Of course, they have working hours and limits to reduce the radiation on their bodies.

 - confined spaces